jorgemartins1986/mintri_assignment2/README.md

 # 🧠 Intelligent Job Description Matching & Skill Extraction

-This project builds a Flask-based intelligent matching system that extracts skills and experience from uploaded resumes (PDFs) and matches them to relevant job postings using both TF-IDF, BM25 and transformer-based similarity models.
+This project is an intelligent job matching system that extracts skills and experience from resumes (PDFs) and matches them to job listings using four different strategies:
+- ✅ TF-IDF + Cosine Similarity
+- ✅ BM25 Ranking
+- ✅ Sentence-BERT Embeddings
+- ✅ Transformer-based Named Entity Recognition (NER)

+It is powered by **Flask**, supports **step-by-step asynchronous matching**, and runs fully containerized with **VSCode Dev Containers**.

 ---